30+ Life Changing Books I Recommend – Updated 14 September 2018

-Boom!
-If you're reading this, then you've literally found a treasure map that will lead you to wealth creation.
+If you're reading this, then you've literally found a treasure map that will lead you to a richer and more fulfilling life.

 I have been approached many times on this blog to write about books that have been life transforming for me.

 I've accepted the request partly because it is a great opportunity for me to remind you of a few things: